dasafo/AI-Client-Agent-MCP/README.md

 <br>

-> **AI Client Agent MCP** is a robust backend system for managing clients and their invoices (or quotes), designed to be operated by an AI Agent or programmatically.
-Built with FastMCP and PostgreSQL, and fully containerized for easy setup and deployment.
+> **AI Client Agent MCP** is an advanced backend system for managing clients and their invoices (or quotes), designed to be operated by an AI Agent or programmatically. 🚀

+🔗 **Relational Database Management:** Built on PostgreSQL, this system works with multiple related tables (clients, invoices, managers, reports, etc.), enabling efficient and secure handling of business data.

+📊 **Automated, Professional Reporting:** The agent can query, analyze, and cross-reference data across entities, generating detailed, visually appealing business reports.
+These reports can be automatically sent via email to authorized managers, streamlining decision-making and business communication.

+⚡ **Fully Containerized:** Thanks to Docker, setup and deployment are fast and hassle-free, ensuring portability and scalability.

+Perfect for organizations seeking to automate client management, invoicing, and reporting—integrating artificial intelligence and modern workflows into their daily operations.

 ## 📚 Documentation